schemathesis/schemathesis/docs/python.rst

 - ``not_a_server_error``.
 The response has 5xx HTTP status;
 - ``status_code_conformance``.
 The response status is not defined in the API schema;
 - ``content_type_conformance``.
 The response content type is not defined in the API schema;
 - ``response_schema_conformance``.
-The response content does not conform to the schema defined for this specific response.
+The response content does not conform to the schema defined for this specific response;
+- ``response_headers_conformance``.
+The response headers does not contain all defined headers.

 Validation happens in the ``case.validate_response`` function, but you can add your code to verify the response conformance as you do in regular Python tests.